Solutions through innovation – What role for the bioeconomy in the next MFF?

 The European Union is at a crossroad.
 While it needs to define the allocation of its financial resources and overarching priorities beyond 2020, a number of undertakings initiated under the current term will also extend and develop over the next one.
-The further development and expansion of the circular bioeconomy is one of them, which will be the focus on this event where the following key questions will be discussed:
+The further development and expansion of the circular bioeconomy is one of them, which was the focus on this event where the following key questions were discussed:

 How will the next Multi-Annual Financial Framework provide for enough dedicated resources for innovation and the bioeconomy?